open-telemetry/opentelemetry-collector-contrib/receiver/k8seventsreceiver/README.md

 Currently this receiver supports authentication via service accounts only.
 See [example](#example) for more information.

-> :construction: This receiver is in **BETA**.
-Configuration fields and log data model are subject to change.

 ## Configuration

 The following settings are optional: